 Can I leave my stuff on the beach overnight?

 NO in short.
 Leaving your items on the beach overnight can cause damage to animals and homes alike.
-When you leave equipment like cabanas, chairs, toys, and coolers on the beach, it can end up in the ocean where it becomes a hazard to sea and wildlife.
+When you leave equipment like cabanas, chairs, toys, and coolers on the beach, it can end up in the ocean where it becomes a hazard to the sea and wildlife.
 The breezy nights we get on the Outer Banks can also end up displacing your gear into someone else’s yard causing possible damage with you being responsible for it.
 Resort Realty features home rentals with complimentary cabana service where you don’t even have to worry about the setting up or taking down of equipment; the ultimate dream!